 NOTE: Only select Yes for Bypass Feature Selection if it is certain that the listed generated features benefit your models.
-Sensible Machine Learning runs all generated features through a feature selection process to determine if the feature is important to the models.
+SensibleAl Forecast runs all generated features through a feature selection process to determine if the feature is important to the models.

-3. In the Scenario Modeling Feature field, select Yes if the feature should be included when defining custom Scenarios in Utilization and the intention of the project is to run predictions on different Scenarios.
-Otherwise, select No.

-NOTE: When selecting Yes for any event:
+In the Scenario Modeling Feature field, select Yes if the feature should be included when defining custom Scenarios in Utilization and the intention of the project is to run predictions on different Scenarios.
+Otherwise, select No. NOTE: When selecting Yes for any event:

 - The project will be considered a Scenario Modeling project by the Xperiflow Engine. - Altering a Scenario Modeling project after the job has run requires a Restart or Full Manual Rebuild. - Known In Advance automatically changes to Yes. - 4.
-If a generator allows for custom parameters, they must be input into the table editor labeled Custom Parameters:
+If a generator allows for custom parameters, they must be designated through the workflow steps:

-- After you enter input values for all the listed custom parameters, click the Save icon on the table editor to save the values. - 5.
-Click Save to close the Add Feature Library Feature dialog box.
+5. Click Save to close the Add Feature Library Feature dialog box.
 The generator configuration is validated and added to the Selected list if valid.
 This also checks the In Use option in the Generator Pane Library list so you can see the selected generators from the Library view.